 - Review all terms of MOA

-Once the PCard Application and Memorandum of Agreement have been received and processed by the PCard Office, the card should arrive within 3-5 business days.
-The applicant and Senior Fiscal Officer will be notified by email when the card is available for pick-up.
+Once the PCard Application and Memorandum of Agreement have been received and processed by the PCard Office, the card should arrive within 3-5 business days to the address provided in the application (during remote work due to COVID, this may be a home address).
+The PCard Manager/PCardholder will be notified by email when the card is on its way and verification of receipt is required.

-For changes to billing address, reallocator/approver set-up or limit increase requests, complete the PCard Maintenance Form through DocuSign.
+For changes to a PCard account, complete the PCard Maintenance Form through DocuSign.

 Specific administrative processes in the Financials System are necessary to ensure that purchases made with the PCard are expensed to the appropriate ChartField and are in compliance with all applicable policies.